jbryer/EPSY630Spring2021/website/content/course-overview/_index.md

 Poor                                       |      C       | 70 - 74.9 |  2   |
 Failure                                    |      F       |   < 70    |  0   |

-### How This Course Works

-This course is conducted entirely online.
-Each week, you will have various resources made available, including weekly readings from the textbooks and occasionally additional readings provided by the instructor.
-Most weeks will have homework assignments and labs to be submitted (although some chapters will take more than one week, see the [schedule](/course-overview/schedule/) for details).
-There will also be a presentation required and a forum post introduction required.
-You are expected to complete all assignments by their due dates.

-**You are expected to attend or watch every Meetup.** I highly recommend attending the Meetups live if possible but I understand that may not be possible for everyone.
-Recordings will be made available by the next morning on the [Meetups page](/course-overview/meetups/).
-In addition to highlighting key concepts from each learning module, some topics will be discussed that are not in the textbook.
-Moreover, I regularly make announcements in the Meetups that will be important to being successful in this course.
-At the end of each Meetup there will be a short reflective exercise.
-These will contribute to your participation grade.

-Meetup presentations will comprise the solution and presentation to the class of one of the suggested problems for study from the weekly materials (not the graded homework problems).
-Each student must present one problem during the semester.
-Problems are chosen by entering your name and problem in the Google Spreadsheet.
-Note there is a maximum of three presentations per meetup and presentations should be no more than five minutes.
-Prepare your presentation so that the slides or document (I suggest using R Markdown) will be shared on the course website.
-Problems are assigned first come, first served, so any problem not already chosen by another student is available.

-The culmination of the course will be the presentation of the analysis of a dataset of your choosing.
-There will be a number of time slots available to present.
-You will be **required to attend one presentation session**, present yoru analysis and provide peer feedback for other students in that timeslot.
-See the [project](/assignments/project/) for more information.

 ### Additional course policies